 The turn-around time for criminal background checks is widely erratic.
 It is not uncommon for some checks to take months.
 When a camp is only open for a few months of the year, this is a very difficult barrier to overcome.
 Working with the FBI and/or a commercial firm can help improve the timeliness of response.

-ACA Standard for ACA-Accredited Camps
+ACA Standards Related to Criminal Background Checks for ACA-Accredited Camps